hamajo75/Code-Snippets/Python/asyncio/README.md

+# Python asyncio

+## Basics
+- Event Loop
+- Coroutine

-# Asynchronous code
+## Asynchronous code
-Seamingly parallel execution of taks although there is only one thread.
+Seemingly parallel execution of taks although there is only one thread.
 (Parallelism and Concurrency are not the same - tasks might or might not really run in parallel)